Reserve team: France

+Some professional or amateurs clubs engage a third or even a fourth team in the French football league system, especially in lower divisions.
+In some extreme cases, a fifth team can be engaged.

 Germany

 In Germany, Hertha BSC II, the reserve team of Hertha Berlin, reached the 1992–93 DFB-Pokal final after their first team were eliminated in the Round of 16.
 They lost the final 1–0 to Bayer Leverkusen.
 In the German football league system, however, reserve teams are not allowed to be promoted above the 3.
 Liga and since 2008–09 have not been allowed to play in the cup competition to serve the non-reserve team's interests.
 In the 2003–04 season, Bayern Munich's reserve team won the Regionalliga Süd, a semi-professional league then in the third tier of German football (now the fourth), finishing nine points clear of the second-placed FC Rot-Weiß Erfurt.
 Due to the rule which prohibits one club from having two teams in fully professional leagues, the third-placed 1.
 FC Saarbrücken was promoted to the Second Bundesliga instead.